 - Connective informs the following parties about the termination: all subscribers and other entities with which Connective has agreements.
-In addition, this information will be made available to other relying parties (e.g. by publishing the notice of termination on Connective's website). - Connective shall, if applicable, terminate authorization of all subcontractors to act on behalf of Connective in carrying out any functions relating to the trust services. - Connective shall transfer obligations to a reliable party for maintaining all information necessary to provide evidence of the operation of Connective for a reasonable period, unless it can be demonstrated that Connective does not hold any such information. - Connective's private keys, including backup copies, shall be destroyed, or withdrawn from use, in a manner such that the private keys cannot be retrieved. - To the extent required under the applicable regulations, Connective notifies the supervisory body of any change in the provision of its trust services and an intention to cease those activities.
+In addition, this information will be made available to other relying parties (e.g. by publishing the notice of termination on Connective's website). - Connective shall, if applicable, terminate authorization of all subcontractors to act on behalf of Connective in carrying out any functions relating to the trust services. - Connective shall transfer obligations to a reliable party for maintaining all information necessary to provide evidence of the operation of Connective for a reasonable period, unless it can be demonstrated that Connective does not hold any such information. - Connective's private keys, including backup copies, that are no longer required for other services or decryption of information to be maintained after termination, shall be destroyed, or withdrawn from use, in a manner such that the private keys cannot be retrieved. - To the extent required under the applicable regulations, Connective notifies the supervisory body of any change in the provision of its trust services and an intention to cease those activities.